 To better determine the likelihood of success of your modification request, it is important to assess the following factors, including:

-1. What are the reasons for the requested modification?
+1. What are the reasons for the requested time-sharing modification?